 The Steep Cost of This Disparity

 This gap exacts a heavy toll on your self-trust.
-Each instance where your LinkedIn narrative outpaces your actual progress represents a withdrawal from the unspoken contract you hold with yourself.
+Each instance where your LinkedIn narrative outpaces your actual progress represents a withdrawal from the unspoken covenant you hold with yourself.
 You are acutely aware that the story you present isn't fully congruent with your lived experience, and you manage this awareness.
 But it takes its toll.
 Over time, this disparity normalizes, becoming an almost imperceptible background texture of your professional life.
 You cease to recognize it as a gap, yet its quiet erosion continues, making those Sunday mornings feel heavy with unspoken burdens.
 The ultimate cost of this gap, when allowed to persist, is an identity meticulously crafted for external performance, while withholding its true essence from yourself.
 This is the Decorated Stranger pattern in its most poignant expression.

 Bridging the Divide